-Email marketing can be an invaluable tool to the retention of customers.
+Email marketing can be an invaluable tool for the retention of customers.
 Are you getting the most out of it?
 How about with your automated emails?
 A quick little replenishment email fired off from your system at the right time to the right place can make a world of difference when it comes to converting one-time buyers into dedicated, recurring customers.

 What are Replenishment Emails?